-Australian Hotels Association, Australian Capital Territory Branch Financial Report for the year ended 31 December 2014 - FR2014/432
+Re: Lodgement of Financial Statements and Accounts - Australian Hotels Association, Australian Capital Territory Branch - for year ended 31 December 2015 (FR2015/404)

-I acknowledge receipt of the amended financial report for the year ended 31 December 2014 for the Australian Hotels Association, Australian Capital Territory Branch.
-The financial report was lodged with the Fair Work Commission (FWC) on 18 November 2015.
+I refer to the financial report for the Australian Capital Branch of the Australian Hotels Association.
+The report was lodged with the Fair Work Commission on 10 June 2016.